adica/aws.cloudfront.http2/README.md

 I measured the time it take to download and paint those images from HTTP/1.1 cloudfront distribution and then from HTTP/2 cloudfront distribution.

-The results are great - especially on mobile - we can see that it reduce the download time significantly, without any changes on our code.
+The results are great - especially on mobile - we can see that it reduced the download time significantly, without any changes on our code.

 You can check it yourself by running this [test page](https://dm1fjyvtm5scl.cloudfront.net/http2/index.html) I created, and see the difference between HTTP/1.1 and HTTP/2